NC clinics want nurses to offer medication-induced abortions

 This “has exacerbated the long wait times experienced by North Carolinians seeking abortion — forcing them to remain pregnant against their will for longer periods, potentially pushing them past the gestational age limit for a medication abortion, and more,” the plaintiffs’ attorneys wrote.

 North Carolina restricts abortion after 20 weeks, with some exceptions for a medical emergency.
+Tennessee currently bans almost all abortions.
 South Carolina and Georgia ban abortions once an ultrasound detects fetal cardiac activity — typically six weeks after fertilization and before many patients know they’re pregnant.
-And Tennessee currently bans almost all abortions.
+South Carolina’s law was enforced briefly in the summer before the state’s Supreme Court suspended its enforcement due to litigation.

 Wait times between scheduling medication-abortion appointments at Planned Parenthood’s health centers in Winston-Salem and Asheville and the actual appointment dates also have increased dramatically since July, the memo said.
 Physician staffing challenges at the six Planned Parenthood health centers in the state that perform abortions mean abortion appointments aren’t always available, the court filing said.